jdantonio/devbootcamp-2013-presentation/what-ive-learned-presentation-notes.md

 * Every member of the team has their strengths
 * The best teams maximize the potential of each team member
-* Even when each member has a different potential
+* Every member of the team is equally valuable
 * Each member should give their best, regardless of where their *best* compares to that of their teammates

 ## Recognize the good in all you do